-One of the neat thing about interactive videos is that you can repurpose your current content and transform it into engaging interactive content.
+Another neat thing about interactive videos is that you can repurpose your current content and transform it into engaging, interactive content.
 It is surprisingly easy to make a video into a game to engage with your audience.
 See how Lifetime Kidsroom created a video game here.

-For longer or more complicated videos you have the option to add a menu bar to make it easier to navigate through.
+For longer or more complicated videos, you can add a menu bar to make it easier to navigate through.
 It is an option often used for tutorials to split the video into chapters.
 It improves the audience’s video experience and enables people to watch at their own speed.
-Below you can see how Callebaut used a navigation menu to help viewers quickly jump back and forth in the video.
+In the image below, you can see how Callebaut used a navigation menu to help viewers quickly jump back and forth in the video.

-Besides the little effort needed to create an interactive product that makes your brand stand out, there are many clear-cut benefits.
+Besides the little effort needed to create an interactive video that makes your brand stand out, there are many clear-cut benefits.